codeburnerframework/router/README.md

 $mapper->get('/user/search/{name:string{3,}', 'UserController#search');
 ```

-When defining wildcards, for determining the support to quantification use the `{length}` placeholder, it will be replaced by the quantification or by a `+` if the quantification was not found.
+When defining wildcards, for determining the support to quantification use the `{length}´ placeholder, it will be replaced by the quantification or by a `+` if the quantification was not found.

 ```php
 $mapper->setPatternWildcard('uid', 'uid-[a-z0-9]{length}');